google/codeworld/web/help/GuideIntro.md

    yourself have some fun, share your creations with friends and family, and most of all, laugh.

-!!!
-Tip
 To get some cool ideas about what you can do in CodeWorld, you might want to check out the [CodeWorld Gallery](/gallery.html), with examples of projects built by other students.
+Don't worry if you aren't that advanced yet.
+It takes patience, but you can get there, too!

 The CodeWorld environment
 =========================